ecmwf-ifs/ecrad/README.md

    `FIATDIR=/path/to/fiat` to the `make` command line, such that the files `$FIATDIR/lib/libfiat.so` and `$FIATDIR/module/fiat/yomhook.mod` can be found at build time.

+## Python package

+The python package can be installed by entering the command `pip install .` in the root directory of ecrad.

+Wheels are built and/or pushed on pypi using the `pyecrad_wheel.sh` script.
+Help on this command can be obtained with `pyecrad_wheel.sh -h`.

 ## Testing